Looking forward - or backwards..

 Petri 55/2.
 Sn.
 91077.
 A special lens mount where the inner ring is attached to the camera, as on Praktina of '53.

 Traditional design to the right, but with Praktica-like shutter release in 45 degrees on the front wall.
 Rewind to the left, plus a switch for X or FP flash and frame counter window.

 1959: West-Germany: Voigtlander Bessamatic:

 The Bessamatic had a selenium light meter in front and an visible arrow/circle in the viewfinder.
 To get the correct exposure, set the shutter time on the lens, turn the big dial to the left until the arrow hits the circle and push the trigger.
 A simple system, not very exact, but the best at the time.
-The weakness being that the metering did not tell you the light values that was reflected from the motive itself.
+The weakness being that the metering did not tell you the light values that was reflected from the subject itself.
 The TTL metering, presented by Asahi Pentax one year later, was the answer.

 1959: Japan: Aires Penta 35:

-Aires was a small japanese optical company making 35 mm rangefinder cameras throughout the fifties.
+Aires was a small Japanese optical company making 35 mm rangefinder cameras throughout the fifties.
 In 1959, they presented a PP SLR named Penta 35.
-It was inspired by the west german leaf shutter cameras, but was not representing any challenge to the other japanese brands.
+It was inspired by the West German leaf shutter cameras, but was not representing any challenge to the other Japanese brands.
 The lens was a fixed Q Coral 28/50.
 In July 1960 Aires launched a new version with a light meter, but the company went bankrupt later the same month.

 Clean, simple layout.
 The A/R marks the on/off switch.
 Shutter times are set on the front ring on the lens.